Cumberland Township near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 2, 1863.

 Location.
-39° 48.031′ N, 77° 15.021′ W. Marker is in Cumberland Township, Pennsylvania, in Adams County.
-Memorial is at the intersection of Birney Avenue and Emmitsburg Road (Business U.S. 15), on the left when traveling east on Birney Avenue.
+39° 48.031′ N, 77° 15.021′ W. Memorial is near Gettysburg, Pennsylvania, in Adams County.
+It is in Cumberland Township.
+It is at the intersection of Birney Avenue and Emmitsburg Road (Business U.S. 15), on the left when traveling east on Birney Avenue.
 Located near stop 10, the Peach Orchard, on the driving tour of Gettysburg National Military Park.
 Touch for map.
-Marker is in this post office area: Gettysburg PA 17325, United States of America.
+Memorial is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 6. Right Flank Marker Stone